 Fever-Tree Gin & Tonic Festival Terms and Conditions:

-Ticket purchase and entry to Fever-Tree Gin & Tonic Festival 2021 (“event”) are subject to the following conditions.
-The term “event” within these conditions includes reference to the area set aside for the Fever-Tree Gin & Tonic Festival and any and all of the activities that take place in that area.
+Ticket purchase and entry to The Fever-Tree & Howard Smith Wharves Gin and Tonic Festival 2021 (“event”) are subject to the following conditions.
+The term “event” within these conditions includes reference to the area set aside for The Fever-Tree & Howard Smith Wharves Gin and Tonic Festival 2021 and any and all of the activities that take place in that area.
 “Entrant” includes a person who has entered the event.
 “Ticketholder” means any person who has purchased a ticket to the event whether they are an Entrant or not.
 The event organiser is Fever-Tree Australia Pty Ltd (“The Organiser”).

 The Organiser reserves the right to refuse entry to or eject from the event any person who does not comply with any of these conditions.